 The Mormon Trail ran along the Oregon and California Trails for a majority of the journey through Nebraska, Wyoming, Utah.
 This convergence of the three trails earned the route the name “The Emigrant Trails.”
 They also shared the same landmarks and resting spots on the journey, such as:

-Learn about the Mormon Trail when you visit the California Trail Interpretive Center.
-Find out more about the brave Mormons who made the journey West, as well as the other emigrants, Native Americans, mountain men, forts, and historical landmarks.
+Learn about the ways the Mormon Trail affected the Calfornia Trail when you visit the California Trail Interpretive Center in Elko, NV.
+Find out more about the brave emigrants who made the journey West, as well Native Americans, mountain men, forts, and historical landmarks.
 With interactive displays and family-friend events, there is plenty of information to discover about the history of westward expansion.